matteo-luraghi/linutils/README.md

   - Configure your workspace with Hyprland and Alacritty.
   - Custom environment variables and aliases.
 - Easy Customization: Modify the configuration file to add or remove packages and settings as needed.
-- Fast & Efficient: Built with Rust for performance and reliability.
+- Blazingly fast: Built with Rust for performance and reliability.

 ## ⚙️ Installation